opf/openproject/docs/installation-and-operations/misc/migration/README.md

 The following steps outline the migration process to the OpenProject package (possibly, a newer version).

+## Stop OpenProject on old server

+To stop the servers from being accessed on the old installation, stop the service with `service openproject stop` or `systemctl stop openproject` depending on your distribution.

 ## Install new package

 Follow the first step (**Installation**) of our packaged installation guides at https://www.openproject.org/download-and-installation/.